Settlement Information for Newcomers

 Setting Up Your Home

 Once you move into your new home, you will need to set up your utilities, such as natural gas, electricity, telephone, Internet and cable.
 You will also need to notify your bank, credit card, financial companies, medical plan, Driver Licensing Centre, Canada Revenue Agency, work and children’s school of your new address, as well as any individuals or organizations from whom you regularly receive mail.
+You need to update your address with each government organization that provides services to you.

 For more information: